-- 1. Membership of the Faculty shall consist of all tenure track or non-tenure track academic staff recognized as faculty in the Department of Chemistry or Chemical Engineering. - 2.
-Voting rights shall be vested only with academic staff having tenure or tenure track status and having a professorial appointment in the Department of Chemical Engineering or the Department of Chemistry. - B. Meetings - 1.
-Purpose The purpose of the Faculty in assembly shall be to act on matters of educational policy of the School of Chemical Sciences.
+- 1. Purpose The purpose of the Faculty in assembly shall be to act on matters of educational policy of the School of Chemical Sciences.
 Such matters will be presented to it by the Director, by standing and ad hoc committees of the School, or by members of the Faculty. - 2.
-Presiding officer The presiding officer shall be the Director of the School of Chemical Sciences or, if absent, the Director's designee. - 3.
-Calling of Meetings Meetings of the Faculty shall be called at lease once a year by the Director.
+Presiding Officer The presiding officer shall be the Director of the School of Chemical Sciences or, if absent, the Director's designee. - 3.
+Calling of Meetings Meetings of the Faculty shall be called at least once a year by the Director.
 A written notice and agenda of each meeting shall be provided at least one week prior to the meeting.
-Also, meetings may be called by resolution in a scheduled meeting of the Faculty, upon request of the Executive Committee or of the Executive Office of a Department of the School, or upon written petition of five members of the Faculty.
+Also, meetings may be called by resolution in a scheduled meeting of the Faculty, upon request of the Executive Committee or of the Executive Officer of a Department of the School, or upon written petition of five members of the Faculty.
 In such special events, written notice and agenda of the meeting shall be furnished to members of the Faculty by the Director at least one week prior to the meeting, which shall be held within a period of two weeks following the receipt of a request or petition. - 4.
 Voting The right to vote shall be limited to members present with voting rights as defined in Section I.A.2.
 Voting shall ordinarily be by voice or hand. - 5.
-Quorum A quorum at meetings of the faculty shall consist of at least half of its members with voting rights. - 6.
+Quorum A quorum at meetings of the Faculty shall consist of at least half of its members having at least a 50% appointment within the School with voting rights. - 6.
 Procedures Meetings of the Faculty shall be governed by Robert's Rules of Order Revised in all cases in which they are applicable and not in conflict with these Bylaws.